beantkapoor786/16S-GUI/README.md

 ## How to Launch

+1. Click on `Code` and then download files using `Download zip`.
-Download the `app.R` file from this repo to your local computer and then open it in Rstudio using the following command.
+2. Unzip and open the `app.R` file in Rstudio using the following command.

 ```r
 # From R console:
 shiny::runApp("app.R")
 ```

-If you don't have the Rstudio, you can directly run it from `Terminal` using the following command.
+If you don't have the Rstudio, you can directly run it from `Terminal` on Mac using the following command.
 It should open up in your default browser.

 ```r
 # Or from terminal: